-- Social Pharmacology is a field of health science which generates knowledge about drugs in actual use; it focuses on evaluation of the social consequences of an individual’s exposure to any drug and factors related to its utilization
+- Social Pharmacy is a field of health science which generates knowledge about drugs in actual use; it focuses on evaluation of the social consequences of an individual’s exposure to any drug and factors related to its utilization

 - TCM (Traditional Chinese Medicine) or CM is a style of traditional medicine built on a foundation of more than 2,500 years of Chinese medical practice that includes various forms of herbal medicine, acupuncture, massage, exercise, and dietary therapy, but recently also influenced by modern Western medicine.

 - Salutogenesis focuses on factors that support human health and